vasilakisfil/Introspected-REST/README.md

 protocols below it.
 People also forget that JSON is just a specification in the message level, like XML.
 It's not the only one and definitely it's not the best we could use.
-Nevertheless it's simple, and simplicity is a virtue.
+Nevertheless it's simple and simplicity is a virtue.

 When we want to request a resource from a networked hypermedia-based API, we roughly have the following levels: